RomainFast121/Blockchain_project_team3/README.md

 ## Execution order

-Run the modules in the exact order below.
+Run the modules in the exact order below from the repository root.
 Each module expects the outputs of the previous ones to already exist.

 1. Module 1